 Introduction to sport and fitness

-This key introductory module is for you if you have a general or professional interest in sport, recreation and fitness.
-It will provide you with a sound knowledge of some of the key underpinning concepts within sport and fitness, including: the organisation of sports/fitness provision in the UK; the benefits of physical activity; fitness training principles; nutrition; and a range of contemporary issues.
-You’ll be able to apply your understanding to your own participation in sport or exercise, or to careers in the field – such as exercise instruction, sports coaching or PE teaching.
+This introductory module builds on your general or professional interest in sport, recreation and fitness.
+The underpinning concepts covered include the organisation of sport and fitness provision in the UK; the benefits of physical activity; fitness training principles; nutrition; and a range of other contemporary issues.
+You'll be able to apply your understanding to your own participation in sport or fitness, or to careers such as exercise instruction, sports coaching or PE teaching.

 What you will study

-This module aims to allow you to engage and develop your knowledge and understanding of key sport and fitness topics alongside developing a range of cognitive and professional skills that will underpin future study.
-The module comprises six study topics each covering a different area of sport and fitness which will include:
+This module allows you to engage and develop your knowledge and understanding of key sport and fitness topics alongside developing a range of cognitive and professional skills that will support future study.
+The module comprises six study topics each covering a different area of sport and fitness.
+They include:

-- Exploring Sport and Fitness – introduces the module and the module materials as well as discussing key terms to be used throughout the module such as ‘sport’, ‘physical activity’ and ‘recreation’.
-This study topic will also introduce you to the different perspectives through which sport and fitness will be viewed throughout this module.
+- Exploring Sport and Fitness – introduces the module and the module materials as well as discussing important terms to be used throughout the module such as 'sport', 'physical activity' and 'recreation'.
+This study topic will also introduce you to the different perspectives through which sport and fitness will be explored throughout this module.

 - Eating to Win – considers the role of nutrition in sport and fitness and the application of nutrition to a variety of different sport and fitness situations.

-Running throughout all of the study topics will be a progressive structure of developing your study skills as well as links to employability through the use of case studies and AV resources.
+All of the study topics adopt a progressive structure that develops your study skills as well as linking to real-life examples through the use of case studies and AV resources.

 You will learn